 CTC Charrette Report: Columbia University, September 2016

 CTC White Paper: September 2016

-Let us know if you or a colleague would be interested in learning more about the Clean Tax Cuts idea or participating in the charrette process.
+Please let us know if you would be interested in learning more about the Clean Tax Cuts proposals, helping to develop these further, or participating in the Clean Capitalist Leadership Council.